arpitjainnn14/UPI-Fraud-Prediction-System/Readme.md

 Include your preferred license here.
 If you'd like, I can add an `LICENSE` file.

 Maintainers / Developers: See `templates/developers.html` for the project's developer credits.

----

-If you'd like, I can also:

-- Update `app.py` to load the model saved by `4algos.py` automatically, or
-- Modify `4algos.py` to explicitly save a file named `rf_model.pkl` to match `app.py`.

-Let me know which option you prefer and I can make that change.